2026 Kids Book Fest

 1. Download and fill out a competition entry form

-2. Drop off your artwork with your submission form to Mary Martin Bookshop, Ground Floor, Southgate Centre, Southbank VIC 3006.
+2. Drop off your artwork with your entry form to Mary Martin Bookshop, Ground Floor, Southgate Centre, Southbank VIC 3006.

 (If you wish to post your illustration to us, make sure it’s well packaged as we can’t be responsible for any damage to the artwork during delivery.)